Telecom Italia misses 2020 core profit target, reinstates dividend

 In a statement Telecom Italia said total revenues last year fell 2.6% to 18 billion euros, in line with a company-provided consensus of 17.998 billion euros.
 It said domestic sales fell 6.3% to 14.081 billion euros.

-TIM, whose investors count French media company Vivendi (VIV.PA) and investment firm Elliott, said organic earnings before interest, tax, depreciation and amortization (EBITDA) after leases fell 2.2% to 7.2 billion euros in the 12 months ending December.
+TIM, whose investors count French media company Vivendi and investment firm Elliott, said organic earnings before interest, tax, depreciation and amortisation (EBITDA) after leases fell 2.2% to 7.2 billion euros in the 12 months ending December.

 That was in line with an analyst consensus provided by the company.